Pig & Ink - poetry in motion

 he does not judge the weeds

-he often envies the nimble excitement of the bees
+but sometimes envies the nimble excitement of the bees

 Hobo poet knows the long loneliness

-drinks from forgotten wells
+drinks from forgotten springs and wells

-pleasures himself amid the hawthorn
+pleasures himself amid hawthorn groves

 Hobo poet feels at ease